Algar Howard: Military career

-Howard was appointed a Second lieutenant of the Carmarthen Militia Artillery on 31 January 1900, and was promoted to Lieutenant on 6 September 1900.
-In the First World War Howard served with the Royal Gloucestershire Hussars.
-He won the Military Cross and attained the rank of Major.
+Howard was appointed a second lieutenant of the Carmarthen Militia Artillery on 31 January 1900, and was promoted to Lieutenant on 6 September 1900.
+In 1908, with the militia Carmarthen Royal Garrison Artillery and having the rank of captain, he was moved to the Royal Gloucestershire Hussars as a second lieutenant.

+Howard served with the Royal Gloucestershire Hussars from 1914 in the First World War, to 1919.
+He took part in the landing at Suvla Bay in the third week of August 1915.
+In Egypt in November 1915 he was defending the Suez Canal.
+He was in action with "D" Squadron of the Hussars in the Sinai and Palestine campaign in October 1917.
+He won the Military Cross in 1918 and was mentioned in dispatches.

+A private diary by Howard survived for August 1915 to October 1918.
+His rank of Major he retained later in the Gloucestershire Yeomanry.

 Heraldic career

-Howard was educated at Harrow School and King's College London.
 Howard began his heraldic career on 23 May 1911 with an appointment as Fitzalan Pursuivant of Arms Extraordinary for the coronation of King George V. This was followed in October of that year with an appointment to the office of Rouge Dragon Pursuivant of Arms in Ordinary.

 In 1919, Howard was promoted to the office of Windsor Herald of Arms in Ordinary and he held this position until 1931.
 In that year he was made Norroy King of Arms when Sir Gerald Woods Wollaston was promoted.
 Howard was also appointed Registrar of the College of Arms in 1928, and during the Second World War the records of the college were stored at his home of Thornbury Castle in Gloucestershire for safekeeping.